lives-group/APEG/README.md

 We are using [Maven][Maven] to manage the project.
 If you do not have [Maven][Maven] installed on your computer, install it before proceeding.
+To compile the code is easy.
+You just need to tap _mvn compile_ when in subfolder _compiler_:
+>cd language/code/compiler
+>mvn compile

+For executing the tool, you need to pass a grammar as a parameter.
+You can find a lot of examples to use in the _examples_ folder.
+Tap the following command to execute it, passing the _grammar01.apeg_ as a parameter:
+>mvn exec:java -Dgrammar="grammar01.apeg"
+Changing the parameter file, you can test other examples.

 [Maven]: http://maven.apache.org